TN govt announces Rs 12,110 crore farm loan waiver | Headlines

-A few months ahead of Assemblyelections, the AIADMK government in Tamil Nadu on Fridayannounced waiver of Rs 12,110 crore crop loans availed by16.43 lakh farmers from cooperative banks.
+A few months ahead of Assembly elections, the AIADMK government in Tamil Nadu on Friday announced a waiver of Rs 12,110 crore crop loans availed by16.43 lakh farmers from cooperative banks.

 Asserting 'Iam a farmer too,' Palaniswami said it washis first duty to address the grievances of the farming peopleand ruling party MLAs welcomed his announcement by thunpingthe desks while the opposition benches were vacant.